-No established procedure exists for communicating DS records to the parent
+Few procedures documented for communicating the initial DS records to the parent

-- -SSL upload?
+- -SSL upload ?

-- -PGP/GPG signed mail?
+- -PGP/GPG signed mail ?

-- -EPP extension?
+- -EPP extension (RFC4310)?

 - Remember, this should happen automatically and reliably

+- Redelegation or change of registrant when the zone is signed

+- -Share the key during the transition ?

+- -Turn off DNSSEC for the time ?

+- What if the original administrator is not cooperative ?

+Policy issues